wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 That means that the gallery function will run when we create it, and the function `showNextImage` will exist for things like click handlers.
 The variables (`buttons`)  that have been created in between the 2 functions (`Gallery` and `showNextImage`) will still be accessible even after the `Gallery` function has closed and stopped running.

-We are going to use that concept to allow us to create scope for each of the galleries, so that they don't interfer with each other but they can reuse the same code.
+We are going to use that concept to allow us to create scope for each of the galleries, so that they don't interfere with each other but they can reuse the same code.

 If you added any of the code, clear out everything within the `Gallery()` block.